jensjpedersen/NvimOpenAI/README.md

 # opeanai_nvim
-This plugin integrates Open AI chat bots in neovim.
+This plugin integrates Open AI chat bots into Neovim.
-It makes it possible to send text from your buffer and get answers pasted in your buffer.
+It makes it possible to send text from your current buffer and get answers from an AI pasted into the buffer.

 ![openai_nvim](https://user-images.githubusercontent.com/62065926/208917790-78e63840-20cd-4a7e-8b7c-053c2c83ad50.gif)